courtois-neuromod/cneuromod_extract_tseries/docs/installation.rst

     datalad get *       # 1st time pulls submodule content from github, including file symlinks (no image files downloaded)
     datalad get *       # 2nd time downloads the image files from the S3 store using symlinks

-Rather than downloading the entire content of the atlases submodule, you can instead pull specific files, or a subset of the files, with a more targeted use of the ``datalad get`` command.
+Rather than downloading the entire content of the ``atlases`` submodule, you can instead pull specific files, or a subset of files, with a more targeted use of the ``datalad get`` command.
 For example,

 .. code-block::